RichardoTS/Pizza-Menu-Project/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-## First React Project from an Udemy couse, taught by Jonas Schmedtmann.
+## First React Project from an Udemy course, taught by Jonas Schmedtmann.

 ![alt text](image.png)